Building Carrs Lane Church Centre

 The Carrs Lane Cross by the main entrance overlooks Moor Street Queensway and is the largest free-standing cross in the country.
-It is made of CorTen steel.
+It is made of CorTen steel, the same as The Angel of the North.
 As a result of its location, a black coating has developed on it, which prevents further rusting.

 The Church Room and Organ

 The building’s worship space is large and simply appointed.
 It is light, open and spacious, seating 350 (including the balcony).
 The comfortable seating is in sets of two or three chairs that are easily moveable, as is all the furniture except the stage and cross.
 The room is adaptable for different uses.

 The room features:

 - a large platform approached by two steps or a side ramp